Africa

 Today enjoy a full day excursion driving 2-hours across the dry scrubland of the Magellanic Steppe to Torres del Paine National Park - a 242,000 hectare UNESCO World Heritage Site famous for its soaring mountains, electric-blue lakes and many glaciers.

-We then continue driving towards the park.
-After seeing our first postcard views of the Paine Massif, we enter Torres del Paine National Park.
+We continue past Figueroa Lake to the Sarmiento Lake viewpoint for postcard views of the Paine Massif.
 Here the landscape changes dramatically to spectacular turquoise glacier lakes frequented by marine birds, lofty waterfalls and magnificent granite mountain peaks covered by ice.
 The enormous Campo de Hielo Sur icecap gives the park four main glaciers - Grey, Dickson, Zapata and Tyndall.
 Two other glaciers descend from the west side of the central massif.

 Note: Sometimes this tour operates in the reverse direction.